-To build healthy, liveable and sustainable cities, Australia needs policy-relevant evidence.
-Monitoring policy implementation, including spatial inequalities and impacts on health, can contribute to evidence-informed policy making.
-The rexample, inadequate infrastructure for active and public transport may increase road injuries and exposure to air pollution, imposing an economic burden on individuals and societies.
-Data are required to measure the effects of urban planning, progress in implementing health-promoting policies, and reductions in spatial inequalities.
-Spatial data can be used to assess strategies to ameliorate urban heat islands, increase urban greening, or to map transportation poverty.
+To build healthy, liveable and sustainable cities, Australia needs policy-relevant evidence.58 Monitoring policy implementation, including spatial inequalities and impacts on health, can contribute to evidence-informed policy making.
+13,41 For example, inadequate infrastructure for active and public transport may increase road injuries and exposure to air pollution, 59 imposing an economic burden on individuals and societies.
+60,61 Data are required to measure the effects of urban planning, progress in implementing health-promoting policies, ^{13,41} and reductions in spatial inequalities.62 Spatial data can be used to assess strategies to ameliorate urban heat islands, increase urban greening,4 or to map transportation poverty.63

-For example, recent Australian research mapped policy-relevant liveability indicators that identified spatial inequalities in access to health-promoting environments. ^{13,64} Liveability indicators for Australia's 21 largest cities, now available through the Australian Urban Observatory, 65 can be used to inform policies, municipal plans and local interventions.
-They can be used alongside health impact assessment tools, which predict the health impacts of transport and urban planning proposals. ^{66,67} The public health sector should argue for the use of such evidence, and for health impacts to be considered in all land-use and transport planning decisions.
+For example, recent Australian research mapped policy-relevant liveability indicators that identified spatial inequalities in access to health-promoting environments.
+13,64 Liveability indicators for Australia's 21 largest cities, now available through the Australian Urban Observatory, 65 can be used to inform policies, municipal plans and local interventions.
+They can be used alongside health impact assessment tools, which predict the health impacts of transport and urban planning proposals.^{66,67} The public health sector should argue for the use of such evidence, and for health impacts to be considered in all land-use and transport planning decisions.

-Research and its dissemination must be attuned to urban policy-making processes.
-64 To translate research into action, collaborations between researchers and policy makers are needed, as one of the best predictors of research informing policy and practice is co-production and contact between decision makers and researchers. ^{58,68,69} The health sector can facilitate partnerships with researchers, including those from non-health disciplines, and co-fund evaluations of the health impacts of land-use and transport-planning interventions.
+Research and its dissemination must be attuned to urban policymaking processes.
+64 To translate research into action, collaborations between researchers and policy makers are needed, as one of the best predictors of research informing policy and practice is co-production and contact between decision makers and researchers.
+58,68,69 The health sector can facilitate partnerships with researchers, including those from non-health disciplines, and co-fund evaluations of the health impacts of land-use and transport-planning interventions.